peterPgk/pes/PROJECT.md

 For instance email verifications and confirmations are disabled.

 In order to make things as suppose to be, I made new migration for changing users table structure instead of editing existing one (came with Auth functionality).

+Limitation for the staff member to be able to edit only particular fields is implemented with `TranformRequestByRole` middleware.

+We use ViewComposer `(App\Http\Views\Composers\RoleComposer)` to serve all available roles to some views `(App\Providers\ViewServiceProvider)`

+###Tests
+Laravel uses real database for running tests.
+Usually, this is in_memory `sqlite` database, for better performance